 Teams should read carefully the guidelines of the project before joining it.

 Participation is open to teams of school students from 8 up to (and including) 15 years old.
-Students must be from a school located in an ESA Member State, Canada, Latvia, Malta and Slovenia.
-ESA will also accept entries from primary or secondary schools located outside of Europe and Canada if such schools are officially authorised and/or certified by the official Education authorities of an ESA Member State, Canada, Latvia, Malta and Slovenia (for instance, French school outside Europe officially recognised by French Ministry of Education or delegated authority).
+Students must be from a school located in an ESA Member State, Canada, Latvia, Lithuania, Malta and Slovenia.
+ESA will also accept entries from primary or secondary schools located outside of Europe and Canada if such schools are officially authorised and/or certified by the official Education authorities of an ESA Member State, Canada, Latvia, Lithuania, Malta and Slovenia (for instance, French school outside Europe officially recognised by French Ministry of Education or delegated authority).

 Teams from a country with a National Coordinator can submit their investigation plan (phase 1) in their national language.
 Teams have to submit their final projects (phase 3) in English through the Climate Detectives platform.